Combinatorial Knot Theory and the Jones Polynomial: Bracket Polynomial and Jones Polynomial

-State sum models of the type Jones indicates in his letter can be formulated as tensor network contractions on appropriately labeled knot and link diagrams.
+State sum models can be formulated as tensor network contractions on appropriately labeled knot and link diagrams.
 This point of view includes both the statistical mechanical viewpoint of Baxter and the quantum field theoretic viewpoint of Yang.
 In both cases the matrix $R^{ab}_{cd}$ representing a crossing as in Figure~\ref{KnotTens} must satisfy the Yang-Baxter Equation, as shown in Figure~\ref{ybe}.
 Remarkably, both Yang and Baxter discovered this equation for reasons that would simplify calculations in statistical mechanics and in quantum field theory.
-It was only at the cusp of Jones' letter that mathematicians began to fully appreciate that this equation was an expression for the basic braiding relation or so-called third Reidemeister move in knot theory.
-In this way, statistical mechanics at the hands of Baxter and quantum field theory at the hands of Yang prepared the basis for an explosion of invariants of knots and links at the hands of topologists and interested physicists.\\
+It was only around 1986 that mathematicians began to fully appreciate that this equation was an expression for the basic braiding relation or so-called third Reidemeister move in knot theory.
+In this way, statistical mechanics at the hands of Baxter and quantum field theory at the hands of Yang prepared the basis for an explosion of invariants of knots and links at the hands of topologists and interested physicists.